 Oosanbashi Pier is the perfect place to admire the architecture of the city in a single sweeping glance, encompassing new and old while standing on one of the most influential pieces.
 Inspired by natural shapes, the pier features no stairs, posts or beams and light flows naturally with grass-covered top and a definite popularity as a romantic spot.

-For more information on the best spots have a read of our article on the thriving art scene in Yokohama.
+For more information on the best spots have a read of our article on the thriving art scene in Yokohama, and on Yokohama Apartment, a unique city residency in Japan.

 Settle in for a Minato Mirai sunset